wzab/agwb/doc/installation_and_usage.rst

 Although AGWB is not installable from PyPI via pip it is possible to install some parts of it.
 Namely, the :code:`agwb` Python package, which can be used for interaction with flashed FPGAs or simulation purposes.
-To install the package execute the following command in the repository root directory
+To install the package execute the following command in the repository root directory.

 .. code-block:: Python